 Application Review Process – Public Services

-Applications for renewal of CDBG (public services) or MRB (housing and homeless services) funding for public services for Program Year 2011 must be submitted by 4:00 pm on Friday, January 14, 2011, or postmarked by that date together with the activity six-month report.
+During open application cycles, applications for renewal of CDBG (public services) or MRB (housing and homeless services) funding for public services must be submitted or postmarked by the assigned date.
 In order to be fair to all applicants, no exceptions will be allowed.
 Applications may not be submitted by fax or e-mail.
-If the agency has not yet submitted a request for reimbursement for 2010-2011 expenses, one must be submitted by this date as well.
+If the agency has not yet submitted a request for reimbursement for current year expenses, one must be submitted by this date as well.

 Once the submission deadline has passed, the CDBG program manager will review applications to determine the completeness of the application and the six-month program report.
 Ineligible or incomplete renewal applications will be rejected at this point.
 The six-month report on the program and a copy of the scope of work from the contract will be attached to the application for use by the review committee.